-1. Move the FSC out of NEUTRAL-PARK position to the desired forward speed.
+Move the FSC out of NEUTRAL-PARK position to the desired forward speed.
 DO NOT hold forward on steering levers.
 It is not necessary to hold the FSC lever in position since a friction lock maintains the selected lever position (and forward travel speed).

-NOTE: If the FSC lever will not stay in the selected position, the friction lock needs to be adjusted.
-Refer to ADJUSTMENTS of Forward Speed Control Friction Lock in Maintenance Instructions.

-Steer by pulling the lever on the side of desired direction of turn, e.g., pull the LH lever to turn left.
+- NOTE: If the FSC lever will not stay in the selected position, the friction lock needs to be adjusted.
+Contact your Walker Dealer. - Steer by pulling the lever on the side of desired direction of turn, e.g., pull the LH lever to turn left.
 To minimize the possibility of overcontrol, use only one hand on both steering levers.